IMSweeney/Udacity_Mouse_Maze_Project/README.md

 All of these edges would be added then added to the graph (if they do not already exist).

 ### Navigation
-To navigate to a given node, a modified version of the breadth-first search algorithm was borrowed from this [tutorial](https://www.redblobgames.com/pathfinding/a-star/introduction.html).
+To navigate to a given node, a modified version of the breadth-first search algorithm was borrowed from this [tutorial](https://www.redblobgames.com/pathfinding/a-star/introduction.html) by Red Blob Games.
 Here is the algorithm as implemented in python:

 ```python
 frontier = Queue()